 Years 3 – 6 (Key Stage 2)

 In Year 3 to Year 6 class sizes are 20 to 24.
 Children are supported by one full-time, fully-qualified teacher with specific primary school teaching qualifications and experience and knowledge of the English National Curriculum.
 Each class has a teaching assistant who has specific training in Key Stage 2, English as an Additional Language, Guided Reading and the Jolly Phonics language learning programme.
-There is a team of specialist teachers who deliver ICT, Swimming, Modern Foreign Languages, Design Technology, PE, Music, Drama and Thai.
+There is a team of specialist teachers who deliver Swimming, Modern Foreign Languages, Design Technology, PE, Music, Drama and Thai.

 Years 7 – 9 (Key Stage 3)

 In Key Stage 3, students move into the departmental system of the Senior School.
 Students study 15 subjects each in a programme which provides breadth in learning experience and opportunity.
 The average class size across the Key Stage is 22 with a maximum of 25 students per class.

 Years 10 – 11 (Key Stage 4)

 In Key Stage 4, students study 11 core and optional subjects each working towards their IGCSE and GCSE public examinations with Cambridge International Examinations (CIE) and Edexcel at the end of Year 11.
 The average class size is 20 students.
 In many subjects, the number of students per class is even more favourable.